Professional learning and resources

 - Racism.
 No way! is an innovative anti-racism education website targeting all members of Australian school communities.
 It includes a comprehensive set of resources to assist schools, teachers and students to understand and counter racism in schools.
 It also includes NSW Cultural Exchange which promotes intercultural understanding and community harmony.

 - anti-racism resources and kits are available from the Henry Parkes Equity Resource Centre

 - Racism hurts (PDF 242KB) promotional posters – a set of 5 posters (racism hurts me, racism hurts you, racism hurts everyone, reject racism and speak out against racism).
 You can request sets of these posters in A2 size from the Equity Resource Library.
 Alternatively you may print the posters in A3 size.

-Teachers can use the icebreaker quizzes and discussion starter videos below.
+The icebreaker quizzes and discussion starter videos below can be used for staff professional learning.
 Use the suggested structured outlines or devise outlines that are better suited to your local concerns.

 |Understanding racism||Activity type||Outcome||Time frame|

 |Cultural diversity in Australia (PDF 130KB)||Icebreaker quiz||Participants recognise that cultural and linguistic diversity has been a feature of society in Australia since ancient times.||15 minutes|

 |Challenging racism (PDF 130KB)||Icebreaker quiz||Participants recognise that racism has many forms and that no form of racism is permitted in learning and working environments of the Department of Education.||15 minutes|